Re-adaptation of Classic Myth: Is Creation of the Gods Worth the Watch?

 Re-adaptation of Classic Myth: Is Creation of the Gods Worth the Watch?-13

 Yet in the current narrative of “Creation of the Gods I: Kingdom of Storms,” we can observe how diligently the director strives to balance visual beauty with narrative depth.
-By modifying King Zhou's image, elevating him from a one-dimensional portrayal as a “foolish” ruler to a victim caught in a power , his kingly qualities are magnified.
+By modifying King Zhou's image, elevating him from a one-dimensional portrayal as a “foolish” ruler to a victim caught in a power game, his kingly qualities are magnified.
 But the storytelling falls into chaos and alterations.
 Although “Creation of the Gods I” disrupts traditional stereotypes associated with Daji being merely a seductive temptress, attributing all tragedies to alienation during pursuit for power.

 On another note or aspect, patriarchal thinking is reestablished as both thematic core and narrative framework.
 The obsession with father figures and male-dominated discourse systems results in an intense male gaze that drains female characters of any remaining value or worthiness while rendering Queen Jiang's hasty departure and Daji's inexplicable independence feeble and laughable endeavors.